doyoueven-click/puppet/docs/puppet-intro.md

 allowed to reorder or parallelize operations as it sees fit.
 If there is a dependency between two resources, it must be given.

-## Names
+## Identifiers

-Names have both a capitalized and uncapitalized form, depending on the context.
+Identifiers have both a capitalized and uncapitalized form, depending on the context.

 Generally, you will refer to the instance of a class (a specific resource) in lower case, but the class itself in uppercase.